agersant/crystal/docs/api/scene/camera.md

 return FixedCamera;
 ```

-This class defines a class for a camera following a player character
+This example defines a class for a camera following a player character

 ```lua
 local PlayerCamera = Class("PlayerCamera", crystal.Camera);